-The Year of Luke
+The Year of Mathew

 In the Christmas story as told by St Luke, the Word made flesh manifests himself to the shepherds; in St Matthew’s version, he manifests himself to the wise men from the East.
 Although at first sight the two stories seem different, they are in fact basically alike – as you will discover when you meditate on each passage – since there is only one God and he has one way of relating with us.

 For this feast, then, make the journey with the wise men, as you did with the shepherds on Christmas Day and on January 1st.